UVicRocketry/Hybrid-Controls-System/README.md

 _Note: If you get the draw.io extension for vs code you can edit this picture directly._

 ## Control Box Arduino
-The Lockout Box Arduino is used for including physical switches, buttons, and safety measures that integrate with the virtual controls offered by the GUI software.
+The Control Box Arduino is used for including physical switches, buttons, and safety measures that integrate with the virtual controls offered by the GUI software.
 The Arduino will be connected via USB to the Controls laptop and have the serial input interpreted by the GUI software.

 ### Objectives
 - maximize visibility